luciusr16/linux-admin-bash-scripts/README.md

 # linux-admin-bash-scripts
+I leveraged my strong RHEL linux system administration experience to write robust bash scripts that automate tedious manual tasks.

-These are a collectin of bash scripts I have written for common linux admin tasks
+These are a collectin of bash scripts I have written below:

 Some of the topis included are:
 - User management